Buddhist Digital Resource Center: History

 In the early 1960s, while working on his PhD at the University of Washington, E. Gene Smith studied with the Venerable Dezhung Rinpoche.
 In 1964, Dezhung Rinpoche encouraged Smith to move to India in order to seek out and study Tibetan books more directly.
 He gave Smith letters of introduction to show to the lamas living among the Tibetan diaspora.

 In 1968 the U.S. Library of Congress hired Smith as a field director in New Delhi where he worked on the Food for Peace humanitarian effort Public Law 480.
 Through the program, Smith began to copy and print thousands of Tibetan texts while keeping a version of each one for his own collection.
 He moved from India to Indonesia in 1985 and then Egypt, along with his collection of 12,000 volumes of texts.

 In 1997 Smith retired from the Library of Congress and began working to implement his vision of making the preserved texts accessible using the new scanning and digitization technologies that were, at that time, just beginning to become available.
 In 1999 with friends including Tibetan translator Michele Martin and Harvard professor and fellow Tibetologist Leonard van der Kuijp, he founded the Tibetan Buddhist Resource Center (TBRC) in Cambridge, Massachusetts.
 Smith's texts from India that were digitized at TBRC became the foundation for Tibetan studies in the United States.

 In 2002 with the support of Shelley and Donald Rubin, TBRC moved to New York City, where Smith became an advisor to the Rubin Museum of Art.
 Major grants from the Patricia and Peter Gruber Foundation, Khyentse Foundation, and the Shelley and Donald Rubin Foundation allowed TBRC to acquire a significant number of texts, develop its archiving system, and add more professional staff.
 Starting as technical director in 2001, Jeff Wallman was personally selected by Smith to be executive director and was appointed by the board of directors in 2009.

 Gene Smith died on December 16, 2010.
 TBRC had scanned 7 million pages of Tibetan texts at the time of his death.

-In 2017, TBRC announced the expansion of institutional mission to include the preservation of texts in languages beyond Tibetan, including Sanskrit, Pali and Chinese.
-To reflect this expansion, they have officially changed organizational name from Tibetan Buddhist Resource Center to Buddhist Digital Resource Center (BDRC).
-In 2017, BDRC will begin preserving and making accessible texts in languages beyond Tibetan, starting with Pali, Sanskrit, and Chinese.
+In 2015 TBRC's mission was expanded beyond Tibetan materials to include the preservation of texts from all Buddhist traditions, including Sanskrit, Pali and Chinese, in addition to Tibetan.
+To reflect this expansion, the organization was renamed the Buddhist Digital Resource Center (BDRC).